INTRODUCTION TO THE SCIENCE OF FREEDOM STUDY COURSE

 "To transform the unfree realm into the realm of free activity is the task of self-development for every individual, as well as the task of humanity as a whole."
 Rudolf Steiner, Truth And Science

 Each topic within "The Philosophy Of Freedom" describes an unfree state which is to be transformed into a free state.
-Each corresponding module of this study course features a 'Step To Freedom' that clearly identifies and contrasts these two states with the task of advancing from one to the other.
+This is it's 'Step To Freedom'.
+Each module of the study course features a 'Step To Freedom' that clearly identifies and contrasts these two states with the task of advancing from one to the other.
 This systematic approach demystifies the often daunting journey of self-development, making it accessible and achievable for anyone willing to invest the effort.

 Understanding Freedom